OilSlick/soil_sensor_socr/README.md

 The sensor is part of a project for an intro to soil sciences class from Colorado State University.

+I gratuitously copied-and-pasted large chunks of code from example pages of each of the devices and I relied heavily on Adafruit documentation as well.
+I buy a lot of components from them for various other projects and I also pay for the Plus-level of service from [io.Adafruit](https://io.adafruit.com/).
+I highly recommend them.

+There is more detail about the project on the [wiki page](https://github.com/OilSlick/soil_sensor_socr/wiki/Home/).

 ### Basic Unit Operation

 Collect the following data from two distinct soil locations: